“Prepare to be dazzled!”

 “Downloaded from the internal network.”

 Mitch panicked.
-“But we withdrew the paper after some…problems surfaced.”
+“But we withdrew the paper after some… problems surfaced.”
 Shit!
 Bische had told them to delete the paper completely.
-He thought he’d caught all the copies.
+Mitch thought he’d caught all the copies.
 Which internal site did we miss?
-Oh, gods, what if someone else stole it again?
+Oh gods, what if someone else stole it again?

-Larry looked sheepish and said.
-“Oh, that could have happened.
+Larry looked sheepish and said, “Oh, it’s probably gone now.
 See, I downloaded it last semester.
-But with work and classes and writing my thesis defense, I only just got around to it.
+But with work and classes and writing my thesis defense, I only just now read it.
 You’ve got me curious, though.
 The protocol in the paper seemed fine to me.
 What kind of ‘problems’ surfaced? “

 “Short-sightedness,” said Dean bitterly.